Super Bowl LII

 Super Bowl LII was an American football game played to determine the champion of the National Football League (NFL) for the 2017 season.
 As a rematch of Super Bowl XXXIX from 13 years earlier, the game was between the National Football Conference (NFC) champion Philadelphia Eagles and the American Football Conference (AFC) and defending Super Bowl LI champion New England Patriots.
-The underdog Eagles defeated the Patriots with a score of 41–33 to win their first Super Bowl and their first NFL title since 1960, making the NFC East the first and currently only division where every team has won a Super Bowl.
+The underdog Eagles defeated the Patriots with a score of 41–33 to win their first Super Bowl and their first NFL title since 1960, ending what was the third longest championship drought in the league at the time.
+As a result of the Eagles’ victory, the NFC East became the first and currently only division where every team has won a Super Bowl.
 The game was played on February 4, 2018, at U.S. Bank Stadium in Minneapolis, Minnesota.
 This was the second time that a Super Bowl was played in Minneapolis, the northernmost city to ever host the event, after Super Bowl XXVI at the Metrodome during the 1991 season.
 It was also the sixth and most recent Super Bowl held in a cold-weather city, although the stadium is indoors.

 New England finished the regular season with an AFC-best 13–3 record, then extended their record Super Bowl appearances to ten, their third in four years, and their eighth under the leadership of head coach Bill Belichick and MVP quarterback Tom Brady.
 Philadelphia also finished the regular season with an NFC-best 13–3 record but entered the playoffs as underdogs after starting quarterback Carson Wentz suffered a season-ending injury late in the regular season; prior to his injury, Wentz was the media and fan favorite to win MVP after leading his team to an 11–2 start.
 Backup quarterback Nick Foles was the Eagles' starting quarterback for the rest of the season.
 With Foles, the Eagles advanced to their third Super Bowl appearance, having previously lost to the Oakland Raiders in Super Bowl XV and to the Patriots in Super Bowl XXXIX.